mrhmatar/ab-perfectionism-analysis/README.md

 ### Study 2

-Study 2 included 92 participants selected from the Study 1 participant pool.
-Participants completed a gaze-contingent attention-bias modification procedure that trained attention toward success-related, failure-related, or neutral stimuli.
+Study 2 participants (n = 92) were selected from the Study 1 participant pool and assigned to success-oriented, failure-oriented, or control attention-bias modification conditions.
+The procedure comprised:

+1. a pre-manipulation assessment of attention;
+2. the gaze-contingent attention-bias modification task;
+3. a post-manipulation assessment of attention;
+4. a subsequent performance task designed to induce a failure experience; and
+5. repeated assessments of positive and negative mood.

+During attention-bias modification, stimulus presentation depended on participants’ gaze.
+The active conditions trained attention toward success-related or failure-related information, whereas the control condition did not impose the corresponding directional contingency.

+The manipulation checks tested whether post-manipulation attentional allocation differed across conditions after accounting for pre-manipulation values.
-The analyses tested whether the manipulation altered attentional allocation and whether attention-bias modification condition influenced the association between perfectionism and emotional responses to a subsequent failure experience.
+The primary experimental analyses tested whether condition altered associations between perfectionism and emotional responses following the failure experience.

 ## Analysis strategy